Employment Law in California

 • You do not have enough earnings during the work period.

-If your claim is denied, then you can appeal the decision if you think it’s the wrong choice.
-Working with an experienced California attorney during the appeal process can improve your chances of winning the case.
+You can appeal the decision if you receive a denial and think it’s the wrong choice.
+Working with an experienced California attorney can improve your chances of winning the case.

 Paid and Unpaid Time Off

-Additionally, some states require paid time off as well as medical and family leave for employees.
+Some states require paid time off and medical/family leave for employees.
 Oftentimes, this is combined into one singular paid time off, (PTO), amount.
-Laws can vary state-to-state, but typically PTO is accrued over time and you’ll get a set amount of PTO days per year.
+Laws can vary from state to state, but typically PTO is accrued over time and you’ll get a set amount per year.

 Some states have laws that force the employer to pay for unused PTO.
-If you are not given proper PTO or your employer doesn’t follow your state’s medical or family leave laws, you can file a complaint.
+If you are not given proper PTO, you can file a complaint.

-California’s Healthy Workplace Healthy Family Act ensures that employees who work for at least 30 days from the beginning of employment are entitled to paid sick leave.
-Employees, including part-time and temporary employees, earn at least one hour of paid leave for every 30 hours worked.
-Accrual begins on the first day of employment.
-Accrued paid sick leave may be carried over to the next year, but it may be capped at 48 hours, or six days.
+California’s Healthy Workplace Healthy Family Act ensures that employees who work for at least 30 days receive paid sick leave.
+Employees, including part-time and temporary workers, earn at least one hour of paid leave for every 30 hours worked.

-A collection of federal anti-discrimination laws protect workers from employment discrimination.
+A collection of federal anti-discrimination laws protects workers from employment discrimination.
 Following are brief descriptions of some of these anti-discrimination acts:

 • Title VII of the Civil Rights Act: Prohibits employers from selecting job applicants and employees based on race, religion, color, sex, and national origin.

-• Age Discrimination Act: Prohibits discrimination based on age for employees over the age of 40 years old.
+• Age Discrimination Act: Prohibits discrimination based on age for employees over 40.

 • Pregnancy Discrimination Act: Prohibits employers from discriminating based on pregnancy, childbirth, or a related condition.